sokcryptojacking/SoK/README.md

 # SoK: Cryptojacking Malware

-This repository contains the cryptojacking malware dataset and relevant information for the ("SoK: Cryptojacking Malware" paper)[https://arxiv.org/pdf/2103.03851].
+This repository contains the cryptojacking malware dataset and relevant information for the ["SoK: Cryptojacking Malware" paper](https://arxiv.org/pdf/2103.03851).

 ## 1. VT Dataset